Writing for Online

 - Do this.

 Proper formatting is important to ensure that your course content is accessible and readable by students.
 Keep it simple.
 Avoid unusual text alignment, excessive use of bold or italic words, elaborate fonts, and distracting colors.
 Use descriptive headings in logical order following reading hierarchy.
 For example, in a platform like Microsoft Office or the Canvas LMS, you should use a title or heading 1 to begin your written content.
 Use subsequent heading styles such as heading 2, heading 3, etc. for sub-topics of your content.
 This intuitive styling will make your content more user-friendly for all students.
+Watch the Creating Accessible Headings video to see how easy it is to insert headings in MS Word, Google Docs, and Canvas.

 Your goal is to help your students learn the course material, not to “wow” them with a flashy webpage.